Writing courses in Greece

 - We are working with the local authority to bring further recycling to the island – plastic, glass and aluminium

 The village is protected by the Greek government because of its architectural heritage.
-We limit sessions at the centre to a total of 30 participants and staff to minimize impact on the local community and environment.
+We limit sessions at the center to a total of 30 participants and staff to minimise impact on the local community and environment.

 Guests wishing to visit bars and tavernas offsite will also be directly benefiting the local economy as internationals are virtually unheard of here.
-Visitors are also requested to help with a few chores to assist with the running of the on-site community, from sweeping the yard and chopping vegetables to fruit picking from the garden.
 The objective is the creation of an ethical mini-society in which decent human behaviour counts more than money.

 However our commitment to positive action is not restricted to this island alone.
 At our administrative offices various environmental policies are in place, including: